 A top sport climbing shoe needs to be exceptional at edging and climbing on the steepest terrain.
 Due to the variety of sport routes you will likely climb, it should also be, at its core, an incredibly solid climbing shoe in every aspect.

-The La Sportiva Genius, released earlier this year, meets these criteria perfectly.
-The Genius is one of the best climbing shoes for sport climbing and bouldering, but when it comes to sport climbing, specifically, we think it stands out above the competition.
+The La Sportiva Genius meets these criteria perfectly.
+The Genius is one of the best climbing shoes for sport climbing and bouldering, but when it comes to sport climbing specifically, we think it stands out above the competition.
 It can climb well on virtually any surface or angle and stick to some of the tiniest footholds.

 For these reasons we picked it as the best sport climbing shoe available today.
 It is pricey, though, which may well be its only con.